 TechSoup Europe is a part of the TechSoup Global Network.
 Together with 24 partner organizations representing many different areas including: capacity building, civic engagement, social innovation, and digital inclusion etc, helping more than 400,000 nonprofits in 48 European countries build their capacity.
 The network equips changemakers with IT products, knowledge, and services so they may benefit from technology and focus on their mission to make social change.

-The goal of Meet and Code is to introduce children and young people between the ages of 8 and 24 to the world of technology and coding.
-The events are designed to show young people how much fun coding can be and how it can help bring ideas to life.
-They should learn how technology works and how IT affects our daily lives.
-By exploring a broad range of technology and digital topics and creative coding, they will be encouraged to develop the digital skills they need in today's world.
+The goal of Meet and Code is to introduce children and young people between the ages of 8 and 24 to technology and coding.
+The events are designed to show young people how much fun coding can be, and how it can help bring innovation to life.
+Participants learn how technology works and how IT affects our daily lives.
+By exploring a broad range of tech, digital topics, and creative coding, they will be encouraged to develop the skills they need for tomorrow's competitive digital economy.

-The target group for the events are children and young people between 8 and 24 years, who are to be introduced to the world of technology and coding.
+The target group for the events are children and young people, who are to be introduced to the world of technology and coding.

-Different social groups, such as schools, IT professionals, companies or computer clubs may plan and implement events for the target group.
-However, the promoter and organiser of an event must be a charitable organisation, such as a school development association, to receive the funding.
+Different social groups, such as schools, IT professionals, companies or computer clubs may plan and implement events for children and youth.

-Possible events include hackathons, coding workshops, lectures, film events, competitions, coding nights, robotics classes or other formats.
-Your imagination is the limit.
-Ideas for events, presentations and useful tools can also be found at http://codeweek.eu/resources/.
+Possible events include hackathons, coding workshops, lectures, film events, competitions, coding nights, robotics classes - the more creative, the better.
+The sky is the limited!